Secure CheckoutPersonal information is secured with SSL technology.

 The critically acclaimed laboratory standard, Methods in Enzymology, is one of the most highly respected publications in the field of biochemistry.
 Since 1955, each volume has been eagerly awaited, frequently consulted, and praised by researchers and reviewers alike.
 The series contains much material still relevant today - truly an essential publication for researchers in all fields of life sciences.
-Nuclear Magnetic Resonance of Biological Macromolecules, Part C is written with a "hands-on" perspective.
-That is, practical applications with critical evaluations of methodologies and experimental considerations needed to design, execute, and interpret NMR experiments pertinent to biological molecules.

 Biochemists, cell biologists, molecular biologists, geneticists

 - 6th April 2005

 - Academic Press

 School of Pharmacy, University of California, San Francisco, U.S.A.

 We are always looking for ways to improve customer experience on Elsevier.com.

 We would like to ask you for a moment of your time to fill in a short questionnaire, at the end of your visit.

 If you decide to participate, a new browser tab will open so you can complete the survey after you have completed your visit to this website.